 It has been ten years this March since my oldest son, Malcolm, died.
 My husband and I are still together, our emotional home has been rebuilt.
 We have hope and joy; we share holidays with our youngest son and extended family; we build new memories.
-But in our emotional house, as in our physical house, remains a room full of scattered pieces of Malcolm’s life.
-We visit the room, using it for hanging up shirts and holding boxes of Christmas items until they return to the attic.
+But in our physical house, as in our emotional house, remains a room full of scattered pieces of Malcolm’s life.
+We visit his room, using it for hanging up shirts and holding boxes of Christmas items until they return to the attic.
 And on the bookshelves and in the locker remain pieces of Malcolm’s life that don’t fit anymore but we can’t part with.
 And that’s just how it is.

 Originally written for my Traces of Hope blog, tracesofhope.wordpress .com

 Posted in grief, hope, losing a son, loss, Moving on, Rebuilding, sadness, suffering